fstamour/breeze/README.md

 Currently, breeze's main interface is emacs; `breeze.el` adds a few commands and one minor-mode with one bindings (`C-.`).

-Most notably, there is one binding that call a command called `breeze-quickfix` (might rename in the future).
+The one binding calls a command named `breeze-quickfix` (might rename in the future).
 This command suggests applicable actions given the current context (file name, file content, position in the file, etc.).
 For example, if the file ends with ".asd" it will suggest a command to insert a `defsystem` form.
-If breeze was already configured, it will pre-fill the `:maintainer`, `:author` and `licence` fields.
+If breeze was already configured, it will pre-fill the `:maintainer`, `:author` and `:licence` fields.
 Another example is that if the file is empty, or contains only comments, it will suggest to insert a `defpackage` or `uiop:define-package` form.
 It is also able to detect when you're trying to edit/evaluate forms that are in a package that doesn't